-In this article you will learn how to find duplicate rows from SQL table based on a key column value, think you have marketing data, you want to delete all duplicate email ids from contact list table.
+In this article you will learn how to search duplicate rows from SQL table based on a key column value, think you have marketing data, you want to delete all duplicate email ids from contact list table.

 First we find out all duplicate records and insert them into a temporary table, so we can use as reference while cleaning duplicate records

-Here is the SQL Query for finding duplicate records from SQL table and inserting them into another table.
+Here is the SQL Query for searching duplicate records from SQL table and inserting them into another table.

 -- find duplicate data truncate table tbDuplicateData insert into [tbDuplicateData] SELECT Email, COUNT(1) as CNT FROM dbo.pankj1 GROUP BY Email HAVING COUNT(1) >1